JesperMorais/TermitChat/README.md

 # Project info
 This project aims to make a fully terminal driven chat written in c++.

-Currently Using ftxui for Terminal UX and Asio for network.
-Will add MQTT support later on
+Currently Using ftxui for Terminal UX and MQTT for Communkation.

 ## FOR DEVS - HOW TO BUILD PROJECT